Diversity factor: Coincidence factor

 The coincidence factor is the reciprocal of the diversity factor.
 The simultaneity factor may be identical to either the coincidence factor or the diversity factor, depending on the sources of definition; the International Electrotechnical Commission defines the coincidence and simultaneity factors identically, with the diversity factor being their reciprocal.
-Since the only change in definition is to take the inverse, all one needs to know is if the factor is greater than or less than one.
+Since the only change in definition is to take the inverse, all one needs to know is whether the factor is greater than or less than one.

 Diversity factor in heat networks

 In the heat networks design the coincidence factor is often called a diversity factor (CIBSE guidance, DS 439).
 So, in the context of hot water systems the diversity factor is always less than 1.
 For space heating, for more than 40 dwellings the factor levels out to approximately 0.62.
 For domestic hot water at 40 dwellings it is slightly below 0.1 and keeps decreasing further with additional connections.